-- Resilience assessment of options has been carried out in accordance with the WRSE Resilience Framework and the metrics generated by this assessment used to compare options as part of programme appraisal - 7.15 Options on the Constrained List have then been subject to programme appraisal using the WRSE investment model to determine the Best Value plan to the water supply/demand deficit to ensure that supply balances demand, taking account of relevant future forecast water resource scenarios.
-As described in Section 6 and Section 10, our investment modelling is now based on a fully adaptive approach, in order that our plan is sufficiently robust to the large future uncertainties that we face, and such that we make the right investments at the right time. - 7.16 Conceptual designs were developed for Constrained List options for inclusion in the WRSE investment model.
-Option development backchecking was then completed through inspection of investment programmes suggested by the WRSE Investment Model to identify changes to screening and as a result the Feasible and Constrained Lists.
+- Resilience assessment of options has been carried out in accordance with the WRSE Resilience Framework, and the metrics generated by this assessment are used to compare options as part of programme appraisal. - 7.15 Options on the Constrained List have then been subject to programme appraisal using the WRSE investment model to determine the Best Value plan for the water supply/demand deficit to ensure that supply balances demand, taking account of relevant future forecast water resource scenarios.
+As described in Section 6 and Section 10, our investment modelling is now based on a fully adaptive approach so that our plan is sufficiently robust to adjust to the significant future uncertainties we face and make the right investments at the right time. - 7.16 Conceptual designs were developed for Constrained List options for inclusion in the WRSE investment model.
+Option development backchecking was then completed through inspection of investment programmes suggested by the WRSE Investment Model to identify changes to screening and, as a result, the Feasible and Constrained Lists.
 Any required changes to the Feasible and Constrained Lists were made and included in the next round of investment modelling. - 7.17 The steps above are broadly consistent with the options appraisal process carried out in producing our WRMP19.
-There are, however, several notable changes between our WRMP19 and WRMP24 options appraisal processes which are worth highlighting: - Focus on Environmental Assessments: The use of Natural Capital accounting and assessment of the potential for mitigation measures needed to ensure the statutory minimum of 10% Biodiversity Net Gain for those options which require planning permission.
+There are, however, several notable changes between our WRMP19 and WRMP24 options appraisal processes, which are worth highlighting: - Focus on Environmental Assessments: The use of Natural Capital accounting and assessment of the potential for mitigation measures needed to ensure the statutory minimum of 10% Biodiversity Net Gain for those options which require planning permission.
 This marks a step change in the environmental assessments that we have undertaken in our water resources option development.
-This work is described in further detail in Section 9. - Regional and National Consistency: The development and adoption of regionally and nationally consistent methodologies for cost and carbon assessment has driven a more comparable options development process across different companies. - Regional approach to Investment Modelling: In WRMP19, we appraised options and carried out investment modelling in order to determine the Best Value plan considering only the Thames Water supply area.
-In WRMP24 we have appraised options considering their potential utility for multiple companies in the WRSE region and have undertaken our investment modelling to ensure that WRSE companies' WRMPs present a Best Value plan for the region as a whole. - Strategic Resources Options Gated Process: As is described in the next section, in PR19, Ofwat allocated funding to develop several large, strategic, inter-company water resources solutions.
-These options have undergone a greater amount of development than would otherwise have been the case, leading to a greater degree of confidence in the cost, carbon and environmental assessment of these options.
+This work is described in further detail in Section 9. - Regional and National Consistency: The development and adoption of regionally and nationally consistent methodologies for cost and carbon assessment have driven a more comparable options development process across different companies. - Regional approach to Investment Modelling: In WRMP19, we appraised options and carried out investment modelling in order to determine the Best Value plan considering only the Thames Water supply area.
+In WRMP24, we have appraised options considering their potential utility for multiple companies in the WRSE region and have undertaken our investment modelling to ensure that WRSE companies' WRMPs present a Best Value plan for the region as a whole. - Strategic Resources Options Gated Process: As described in the next section, in PR19, Ofwat allocated funding to develop several large, strategic, inter-company water resources solutions.
+These options have undergone a greater amount of development than would otherwise have been the case, leading to a greater degree of confidence in their cost, carbon, and environmental assessments.